 FRANCESCA BELLAVITA

 The young label Francesca Bellavita has presented its debut S/S 2017 collection.
-The label aims to create shoes that fulfilthe role of luxury toys for adults, making their customers jump for joy and rediscover their childish, playful side.
+The label aims to create shoes that fulfill the role of luxury toys for adults, making their customers jump for joy and rediscover their childish, playful side.
 Hence the fun, bubblegum colors, unconventional materials, such as foam rubber piping, and tongue-in-cheek model names, like ‘Marshmallow’.
 Each pair is handcrafted in Vigevano, Italy’s main district for the production of luxury footwear, and stamped with a print on the sole that reads: “Don’t call me doll.”

 www.francescabellavita.com